What to Do When Periods Are Late: Causes & Next Steps

 9. Stopping contraceptives

-Some women who stop using contraceptives like the birth control pill, a hormonal implant or injections may notice that their period can take up to 6 months to return to a regular cycle.
-This is perfectly normal and is not of clinical concern.
+After stopping hormonal contraceptives such as the birth control pill, birth control implant, or Depo Provera injections, some women may find that their periods take up to six months to return to a regular cycle.
+This delay is normal and usually not a cause for concern.

 10. Hormonal changes in adolescence